cloud-bulldozer/benchmark-operator/docs/byowl.md

 ```

-### NodeSelector and Taint/Tolerations
+### NodeSelector, Taint/Tolerations, and RuntimeClass

-You can add a node selector and/or taints/tolerations to the resulting Kubernetes resources like so:
+You can add a node selector, taints/tolerations, and/or runtimeclass to the resulting Kubernetes resources like so:

 ```yaml
 spec: